UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 module load R/<version>
 ```

 and not simply using `module load R`.
 When a version is not specified, modules default to the newest version.
-This means that when an update is made, the default version of R that is loaded changes which can lead to version conflicts and incompatabilities.
+This means that when an update is made, the default version of R that is loaded changes which can lead to version conflicts and incompatibilities.

 ### Remove Anaconda From Your Environment